Vice-president/President-Elect

 Jinoh Park, University of Arkansas

 Jinoh Park is an assistant professor in Interior Architecture and Design at the University of Arkansas with extensive experience in academia and practice.
 After his Ph.D. in Design at NCSU, he has profoundly incorporated his experience into teaching, research, and practice, particularly in the built environment.
-His achievements have also led to him being named as a silver medalist by the Tau Sigma Delta Honor Society and Once to Watch Scholar by American Society of Interior Designer.
+His achievements have also led to him being named as a silver medalist by the Tau Sigma Delta Honor Society and Ones to Watch Scholar by American Society of Interior Designer.
 Also, he has received research grants from AIA Upjohn Research Initiative and Nuckolls Fund Grant related to architectural technology-based research.

 You must be logged in to post a comment.